CEOATbetrworld/feedTest/README.md

 # Front-End Web Development best practices : Testing

-Project is to develop testing skills which are really crucial to learn if you want to be a competetive developer
+Project is to develop testing skills which are really crucial to learn if you want to be a competetive developer.

+# Testing Framework Used:

-# Used Jasmine (JavaScript testing framework)
+## Jasmine (JavaScript testing framework)

 # Steps to run application